rektdeckard/figments/README.md

 ## Fetch

-Abstracts away the message-passing needed to make network requests from UI code, and lets you call `fetch` in the UI thread just as you do in the plugin main thread.
+A UI-thread "hole punch" that allows you to make network requests directly from your plugin UI code, without having to deal with passing messages across plugin/UI boundary.
+Exposes the same `async` API as `fetch`.

 ### Usage